Home

 If adopted, the updated policies would:

-• Limit subdivision opportunities in agricultural areas to maintain larger, intact parcels
+• Limit subdivision opportunities in agricultural areas to maintain larger, intact quarter sections

 • Reduce the number of new residential or non‑agricultural lots that can be created from a quarter section (additional residential multi-lot subdivisions are still allowed but additional plans and studies are required)